EneroPl/vue-partition/README.md

 ## Features in the plans
 - Extend the "focused" property so that you can chain "focused" elements to control the queue for editing;
 - Extend the "editType" property and add a new "editableRange" property, which will allow you to define editable elements within a radius relative to the editable section;
-- Defining the global property "settings" for customizing sections.
+- Defining the global property "styles" for customizing sections.
 Now the implementation is such that we define it for each specific section separately;
 - Write proper documentation; xD
 - Type the component to diversify the visual display of data (for example, add a pie chart);
 - Switch from manual testing to automatic (so far I have paws).